 A true blue Roman will always tell you that only authentic Romano Brunelli pecorino cheese should be used to prepare spaghetti carbonara.
-This is one of the most popular dishes here… egg and cheese have been combined with each other for many hundreds of years and cheese , bacon and pepper pasta have been natural additions to create one of the most delectable dishes in Italian history.
+This is one of the most popular dishes here… egg and cheese have been combined with each other for many hundreds of years and cheese, bacon and pepper pasta have been natural additions to create one of the most delectable dishes in Italian history.

-Armando near the Pantheon is an incredibly popular family run place that concocts the best Roman classic dishes like spaghetti alla gricia and coda alla vaccinara and calamari with tomatoes.
+Armando near the Pantheon is an incredibly popular family-run place that concocts the best Roman classic dishes like spaghetti alla gricia and coda alla vaccinara and calamari with tomatoes.

-Near the Trevi fountain you will find Al Moro that’s one of the most iconic trattorias of Rome.
+Near the Trevi fountain, you will find Al Moro that’s one of the most iconic trattorias of Rome.
 Go here for the almost extinct Roman specialities like calve liver, sweetbread with mushroom (animelle burro e funghi) and tagliatelle con le regaje (chicken giblets and tomatoes) and their unique version of spaghetti carbonara.
-The 1893 founded Babington tea rooms in Piazza di Spagna area serve authentic English 4 o’clock tea besides tea tasting spreads and light lunch.
+1893 founded Babington tea rooms in Piazza di Spagna area serve authentic English 4 o’clock tea besides tea tasting spreads and light lunch.

 With 22 districts each having different neighbourhoods with varying price ranges for accommodations… deciding where to stay in Rome is a challenge.
 The best way is to decide what kind of experience you want and then decide the area before zeroing on a specific hotel.

-For a shopping oriented Roma holiday stay in one of the mid range hotels in the Monti area and for a Coliseum and Roman Forum dominated experience the Celio area is good… it has hotels of all ranges.
-For great nightlife and restaurants the Trastevere area with its bohemian inspired hotels is the best bet.
+For a shopping-oriented Roma holiday stay in one of the mid-range hotels in the Monti area and for a Coliseum and Roman Forum dominated experience the Celio area is good… it has hotels of all ranges.
+For great nightlife and restaurants, the Trastevere area with its bohemian-inspired hotels is the best bet.

-Nightlife in Rome is a curious mix of the old and new… there are royal gilded bars with drinks served in goblets which make you feel like Caesar and there are discotheques full of youngsters dressed in latest Italian designer wear.
-The sophisticated Straveinskij bar in Hotel de RRussie on Via del Babuino is one of the best places in Rome to grab an aperitif or a nice cocktail.
+Nightlife in Rome is a curious mix of the old and new… there are royal gilded bars with drinks served in goblets which make you feel like Caesar and there are discotheques full of youngsters dressed in the latest Italian designer wear.
+The sophisticated Straveinskij bar in Hotel de Russie on Via del Babuino is one of the best places in Rome to grab an aperitif or a nice cocktail.
 Regulars here swear by the Cuba Street with Cynar, Campari and cucumber pieces.

 Read: Great Aperitif bars in Rome.

-For nice music and great ambience check out Micca that is on Salone Margherita on Via dei due Macelli… its retro with burlesque vinyl accents.
+For nice music and great ambience check out Micca which is on Salone Margherita on Via dei due Macelli… its retro with burlesque vinyl accents.
 Experience classy cabaret and retro DJ evenings with a generous selection of liquors and beers.

-For a nice wine bar experience go to Cul de sac… Rome’s 1977 pioneer wine place… you will find it right next to Piazza Navona.
+For a nice winebar experience, go to Cul de sac… Rome’s 1977 pioneer wine place… you will find it right next to Piazza Navona.
 There are more than 1500 bottles on their list and they have awesome salami, Greek salad and soup platters.

 Enoteca Palombi on Piazza Testaccio serves an aperitif spread that’s so filling that it can replace dinner… spending late evenings on the pavement terrace or amongst their huge collection of books is a very different experience.
 For the best beer in Rome go to Ma Che Siete Venuti a Fa (what on earth are you doing here).